How To Burn Fat Instead of Carbs: Quick Summary

 The ketogenic diet could be beneficial for people with irregular blood sugar levels and insulin resistance (6).

-When you eat less carbs, you are literally lowering the sugar levels in your blood as well as insulin levels.
+When you eat fewer carbs, you are literally lowering the sugar levels in your blood as well as insulin levels.
 This also helps explain how keto could be helpful for insulin resistance.

 On top of that, ketone bodies could help influence insulin signaling directly (9).